 The travel survival kit, the hostel starter kit.
 Here we list a bunch of travel essentials that you should bring.

-We made our experiences and recommend bringing certain items you most likely own already.
-Yet, a few things are worth it the extra investment such as light and quick-dry towels and dry-bag.
+We made our experiences and recommended bringing certain items you most likely own already.
+Yet, a few things are worth the extra investment, such as light and quick-dry towels and dry-bag.

 You can find our detailed travel packing list here.